White Horse Beach, Massachusetts

+Businesses

 There is a small business district just beyond the northern end of the beach.
 It has a defunct general store along with an active Post Office.
 The post office ZIP code is 02381.
 Residents and businesses in this village that are non-Post Office box holders use Plymouth's ZIP code of 02360.

 Further inland is a park named for a Catholic mission chapel, St. Catherine's Chapel, which supported the large influx of summer time people from the Boston area.
-The chapel’s parking lot offered free parking and an easy walk to the beach for beach-goers and cottage guests.
+The chapel's parking lot offered free parking and an easy walk to the beach for beach-goers and cottage guests.
 The chapel was sold to an individual with local ties who razed the structure and directed the landscaping of the property with grass and trees to serve as a small park.
 Additionally, White Horse Cemetery which dates back to the early 18th century is located off Rocky Hill Road, accessed by a trail, it is hidden from view.